Emergent times in holographic duality: Emergent type III algebras in boundary local regions

 \subsection{GNS Hilbert space and bulk reconstruction}

 For our discussion of the emergent type III$_1$ structure for local boundary subregions, it is again important to introduce the GNS Hilbert space of small excitations, now around the vacuum state of the CFT.
-The procedure is similar to our discussion of the GNS Hilbert space around the thermal field double state in Sec.~\ref{sec:TFD}, so we will not go into details.
+The procedure is similar to our discussion of the GNS Hilbert space around the thermal field double state in Sec.~\ref{sec:TFD}, so we will not discuss it in detail.

-Consider the GNS Hilbert space $\sH^{\rm (GNS)}_0$ built from the CFT vacuum state $\ket{0}$ over the single-trace operator algebra $\sA$. $\sH^{\rm (GNS)}_0$ offers a representation $\pi_0 (A)$ for an operator $A \in \sA$ and we denote the algebra $\pi_0 (\sA)$ as $\sY$.
+Consider the GNS Hilbert space $\sH^{\rm (GNS)}_0$ built from the CFT vacuum state $\ket{0}$ over the single-trace operator algebra $\sA_0$. $\sH^{\rm (GNS)}_0$ offers a representation $\pi_0 (A)$ for an operator $A \in \sA_0$ and we denote the algebra $\pi_0 (\sA_0)$ as $\sY$.
 As the entire operator algebra on $\sH^{\rm (GNS)}_0$, $\sY$ is a type I vN algebra.
 We will denote the vector corresponding to the identity operator in $\sH^{\rm (GNS)}_0$ as $\ket{\Om_0}_{\rm GNS}$.
 The definition of $\sY$ is again only sensible perturbatively in the $1/N$ expansion.

 To leading order in the $1/N$ expansion, the algebra $\sY$ is again generated by generalized free fields, with a mode expansion determined by vacuum two-point functions of single-trace operators.

 The boundary theory in the vacuum state $\ket{0}$ is dual to the bulk gravity theory in the empty AdS geometry~(in our case the Poincar\'e patch as we consider the boundary theory on $\RR^{1,d-1}$).
 We can use the standard procedure to build a Hilbert space of small excitations around the Poincare vacuum $\ket{0}_{\rm bulk}$, which we will denote as $\sH_0^{(\rm Fock)}$.
 The algebra of bulk fields is denoted as $\tilde \sY$.
 In terms of the algebraic language we are using, the usual holographic dictionary can be written as \be \sH^{(\rm Fock)}_0 = \sH^{(\rm GNS)}_0, \quad \ket{0}_{\rm bulk} = \ket{\Om_0}_{\rm GNS}, \quad \tilde \sY = \sY\ . \ee In particular, the last equation in~\eqref{vacid} identifies the bulk and boundary creation/annihilation operators, and is equivalent to the statement of global reconstruction.\footnote{The HKLL global reconstruction~\cite{Hamilton:2006az} is a coordinate space version of the statement.}